Skip to main content

 To have the severe disability element included in your WTC award, you (or your partner) must be getting:

-• the highest rate of disability living allowance (DLA) care component; or
+• the highest rate of disability living allowance (DLA) care component, or

 • the enhanced rate daily living component of personal independence payment (PIP), or

-• higher rate attendance allowance (AA)
+• higher rate attendance allowance (AA), or

-• armed forces independence payment (AFIP)
+• armed forces independence payment (AFIP), or

 If payment of these benefits is suspended while you are in hospital, you will still qualify for the severe disability element.